Murder on the Orient Express (2001 film): Background

 Burt Reynolds, Judi Dench, Lauren Bacall, Claire Bloom, Charlotte Rampling, and Sophia Loren were all originally believed to have been cast in the film.
-Former Stage 84 pupil, actress and later assistant director Lynsey Trousdale from Burley in Wharfedale stood in for the cast members including Alfred Molina during rehearsals At least a dozen members of Keighley Playhouse in Keighley were extras on the film, and provided their own costumes.
+At least a dozen members of Keighley Playhouse in Keighley were extras on the film, and provided their own costumes.

 Filming and production

-Filming started on the 6th of February 2001 in Leeds.
+Filming started on 6 February 2001 in Leeds.
 A replica of an Orient Express buffet car was built at Horsforth's newly opened Transformer Studios, where the majority of the filming took place.
 Filming also took place in Kingston upon Hull, Bury, and Istanbul.